The increasing fragmentation of global science limits the diffusion of ideas: Materials and Methods

 We use the multinomial logit model to predict the trinary citation preference between countries (e.g. positive, negative, or no preference).
 The multinomial logit model assumes that the log odds of each category $s\in\{-1,1\}$ relative to the reference category of no citation preference ($s=0$) is a linear combination of the independent variables.
 Specifically, the model is defined as follows:

-where $P(Y_{ij}=s)$ is the probability of the edge sign between source country $i$ and target country $j$ taking value $s\in\{-1,1\}$; $X_i$ and $X_j$ capture potential country-specific characteristics in country $i$ and $j$, respectively, while $X_{ij}$ represents potential pair-specific barriers or catalysts between country $i$ and $j$. $\beta_{s0}$ is the intercept for category $s$; $\beta_{s1}, \beta_{s2} $ and $ \beta_{s3}$ are the coefficients associated with the independent variables $X_i, X_j$ and $X_{ij}$ for category $s$.
+where $P(Y_{ijt}=s)$ is the probability of the edge sign between source country $i$ and target country $j$ at time $t$ taking value $s\in\{-1,1\}$; $X_{it}$ and $X_{jt}$ capture potential country-specific characteristics in the country $i$ and $j$ at time $t$, respectively, while $X_{ijt}$ represents potential pair-specific barriers or catalysts between country $i$ and $j$ at time $t$; $\alpha_t$ are the time-specific effects (intercepts) that capture the heterogeneity across time periods. $\beta_{s0}$ is the intercept for category $s$; $\beta_{s1}, \beta_{s2} $ and $ \beta_{s3}$ are the coefficients associated with the independent variables $X_i, X_j$ and $X_{ijt}$ for category $s$.
 We investigate different variants of the above model to study different combinations of country-specific and country-pair-specific variables.
 The included control variables are the GDP per capita, population, and the fraction of top journal publications for both the Source and Target countries.
-The investigated pair-specific independent variables are physical distance, field distance, the same continent, trade volumes, the same official language, and scientific collaboration strength.
-We apply log-transformation with a base $10$ to GDP per capita, population, physical distance, trade volumes, and the scientific collaboration strength.
+The investigated pair-specific independent variables are physical distance, field distance, the same continent, the same official language, the cumulative number of bilateral science and technology agreements and scientific collaboration strength.
+We apply log-transformation with a base $10$ to GDP per capita, population, physical distance, the cumulative number of bilateral science and technology agreements and scientific collaboration strength.
 All non-binary features are standarized by subtracting the mean and dividing by the standard deviation.